foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

   you recorded earlier::

     CLOUDMQTT_HOST=XXX CLOUDMQTT_PORT=XXX CLOUDMQTT_USER=XXX CLOUDMQTT_PASSWD=XXX \
+        GW_HOSTNAME=GATEWAY_IP_ADDRESS \
-    GW_HOSTNAME=192.168.0.3 ./iot-gateway.sh
+        ./iot-gateway.sh

-  The script assumes its executing from the system where the hawkBit server resides.
-If this isn't the case, the GITCI=<hawkBit IP> variable must be set.
+  The script assumes its executing from the same machine the hawkBit server is running on.
+If this isn't the case, you must additionally set the variable ``GITCI`` to the IP address of your workstation running the hawkBit container.

 .. _dm-hawkbit-mqtt-zephyr: